jcubic/prism-cli/README.md

 prism --color=256 -l {LANGUAGE} -f {FILENAME} | less -R
 ```

 You need --color option because of [detection of 256 colors](https://github.com/chalk/supports-color) don't work in less because it's not real terminal.
-If your termianl don't support 256 colors you can use --color without argument.
+If your terminal don't support 256 colors you can use --color without argument.

 ## Contribution